 It is generally impossible for franchisees and their staff to deliver to consumers what they have never experienced, and you will need to be able to model what you want them to replicate.
 To do that, in addition to your own retail operating and brand performance, you need to be certain that the physical condition of your retail-level operations are at the level you will expect from your franchisees.
 Evaluating your business and its locations and having the capital required to bring them up to your own brand standards is, therefore, essential.

 While initial training is essential in examining your ability to franchise, for your long-term sustainability you will need to understand how your franchisee’s replacement management and staff will be trained.
 As with initial training, replacement training will need to be delivered in a way that works with the franchisee’s operating and financial requirements and can be affordably executed by you.

-In the Threshold Analysis Part Three, we cover the different classes of franchisees and how to determine which class or classes you should be focusing on as you conduct your analysis.
+In Threshold Analysis Part Three, we cover the different classes of franchisees, and how to determine which class or classes you should focus on as you conduct your analysis.

 MSA can help you properly develop a successful and sustainable franchise system.